Skip to content

 Fractional Operation Specification

 The supplied array must contain at least two items, with the first item being an optional json logic variable declaration specifying the bucketing property to base the distribution of values on.
 If the bucketing property expression doesn't return a string, a concatenation of the flagKey and targetingKey are used: {"cat": [{"var":"$flagd.flagKey"}, {"var":"targetingKey"}]}.
-The remaining items are arrays, each with two values, with the first being string item representing the name of the variant, and the second being a float item representing the percentage for that variant.
-The percentages of all items must add up to 100.0, otherwise unexpected behavior can occur during the evaluation.
+The remaining items are arrays, each with at least one value, with the first being string item representing the name of the variant, and the second being an optional float item representing the relative weight for that variant.
+If no relative weight is specified explicitly, the weight for that variant must be set to 1 be default.
 The data object can be an arbitrary JSON object.
-Below is an example of a targeting rule containing a fractional:
+Below is an example of a targeting rule containing a fractional, with relative weights assigned to the variants:

 {